lupyuen/lupyuen.github.io/src/rust3.md

 make: *** [tools/LibTargets.mk:232: nuttx/apps/libapps.a] Error 2
 ```

+We'll fix this in GSoC and test it on Ox64 BL808 SBC.

-TODO: Test the Rust Build for QEMU Arm32 and Arm64
+TODO: Test on QEMU Arm32 and Arm64